keptn/keptn.github.io/content/docs/develop/operate/install/index.md

     <details><summary>**Known bug in EKS 1.13**</summary>

     Please note that for EKS version `1.13` in our testing we learned that the default CoreDNS that comes with certain EKS versions has a bug.
-In order to solve that issue we can use eksctl to update the CoreDNS service like this:
+To solve that issue we can use eksctl to update the CoreDNS service like this:

     ```console
     eksctl utils update-coredns --name=keptn-cluster --region=eu-west-3 --approve